What Is Amphetamine Dependence?

 To diagnose amphetamine dependence, your doctor may:

 blood tests to detect amphetamines in your system

-- tolerance to an amphetamine.
-You know you have built up a tolerance if you need larger doses of
+You’ve built up a tolerance if you need larger doses of

 paranoia, aggression, and intense cravings.
-You may need to use a similar drug to relieve or avoid amphetamine withdrawal symptoms
+You may need to use a similar drug

-- you miss out on or do not go to as many recreational, social,
+You miss out on or don’t go to as many recreational, social,

 How Is Amphetamine Dependence Treated?